RemiBou/remibou.github.io/_posts/2020-7-23-SOLID-are-not-rules-but-guidelines.md

 You didn't need an interface in the first place !
 Interface does not change anything to coupling or code quality, they reduce code readability.
 So if you want to use some, make sure they bring value.
 When is that ?
 I see 2 cases :

-- You have multiple implementations of this interface and the choosen implementation will change at runtime
+- You have multiple implementations of this interface and the chosen implementation will change at runtime
 - For testing purpose.
 I always put things that are out of my control behind an interface so I can mock/fake them for my tests : clock, random, external API, OS dependencies ...

 __What should I keep from ISP ?__